Aries744/AutoCRM/README.md

 - `npm run preview` - Preview production build

 ## Using the App

+### Authentication
+1. Visit the app and you'll be redirected to the auth page
+2. Choose to either sign in or sign up
+3. For sign up:
+   - Enter your email
+   - Create a password (min 6 characters)
+   - Verify your email if required
+4. For sign in:
+   - Enter your registered email
+   - Enter your password
+5. Use the logout button in the top-right to sign out

 ### Managing Tickets
 - View all tickets on the home page